Tap Into Teen Minds Apple iPad Deployment

 - Operating System: Mac OS X Lion 10.7.2

 Being a tech-geek, I was quite excited to finally have an Apple MacBook in my possession for the time being.
 Once it arrived, I immediately enjoyed the products solid casing and the smooth keyboard.
-Multiple finger gestures on the track pad was a huge benefit, but I thought that my wrists may eventually hurt if I used it too long (carpal tunnel is kicking in). *UPDATE OCT 15th, 2012 – I quickly fell in love with the Mac OS X Lion operating system and eventually purchased my own new 15″ Apple MacBook Pro Retina model.
+Multiple finger gestures on the trackpad were a huge benefit, but I thought that my wrists may eventually hurt if I used it too long (carpal tunnel might kick in, requiring treatment with something like a kinesiology tape wrist). *UPDATE OCT 15th, 2012 – I quickly fell in love with the Mac OS X Lion operating system and eventually purchased my own new 15″ Apple MacBook Pro Retina model.

 I’m sure there are many Apple-lovers out there who probably think I’m insane as many of these issues could (and most likely are) as a result of growing up on a PC-based machine.
 As a result of my past computer background with Windows and my new experiences with the MacBook, I wish I had passed on the $999 MacBook and purchased a much more powerful Acer laptop with more Ram and a better processor for less than $500 at Best Buy. *UPDATE OCT 15th, 2012 – As mentioned previously, my new 15″ Apple MacBook Pro Retina model has recently replaced this $500 Acer laptop.
 I managed to sell it for about $250 and couldn’t be happier.